Introduction

 3. Pickup and delivery (P/D) tasks together: These tasks combine both pickup and delivery actions.
 They involve picking up something at one location and bringing it to another location.

-1. If only the “pickups” object is provided for a job, that job is considered a pickup-only job.
+1. If only the “pickups” object is provided for a job, it’s considered a pickup-only job.

 2. If only the “deliveries” object is provided for a job, it’s considered a delivery-only job.